 If you don’t want to pack again and again, it can be comfortable to stay at the same accommodation in Brisbane (see tips here).
 You can plan fantastic day trips to the Gold Coast in the south, the Sunshine Coast in the north, the stunning Moreton Bay or the rainforest hinterland.
 Brisbane is a perfect region in winter when the southern destinations in Australia will be a lot colder.

-You’ll find many trip ideas around Brisbane on this blog.
-I’ve been living there for more than seven years and love exploring my region.
+This blog offers many trip ideas around Brisbane.
+I’ve lived in Brisbane for more than a decade and love exploring my region.
 The rest of this article will focus on things to do in Brisbane.

 What to do in Brisbane

-This is the itinerary around the city that I prepare for my overseas friends when they come to visit Brisbane.
-So far, they’ve all given me the feedback that Brisbane was worth visiting.
-But we didn’t stick to the city, and they had a local showing them around.
+This is the itinerary around the city that I prepare for my overseas friends when they visit Brisbane.
+So far, they’ve all given me feedback that Brisbane was worth visiting.
+But we didn’t stick to the city, and they had a local show them around.
 This can surely change your experience.
 But I hope these tips will help you maximise your time in Brisbane.

 Is it raining?
 Have a look at this list of things to do in Brisbane on a rainy day!